-Carol serves as a research and evaluation analyst at the Center, specializing in quantitative research.
-She leads the evaluation efforts for the Center’s K–12 projects, including the Academic Youth Development family of programs that builds the capabilities and desire of students to engage, persist, and succeed in math and science and introduces the educators who serve them to a powerful body of research and practice.
+Carol serves as a research and evaluation analyst at the Dana Center, specializing in quantitative research with a focus on equity.
+She leads the evaluation efforts for the Center’s K–12 team, including a family of projects that facilitates a successful transition from high school to college; builds the capabilities and desire of students to engage, persist, and succeed in math and science; and introduces the educators who serve them to a powerful body of research and practice.

-Carol plans, designs, and manages process and outcome evaluations, including design of logic models and surveys, for K–12 and higher education projects.
-Collaborating with Center staff and external organizations, she develops data-sharing agreements, memorandums of understanding, and other contracts to obtain institutional- and state-level data.
-Carol conducts data analyses and disseminates findings to diverse audiences.
+Carol plans, designs, and manages process and outcome evaluations, including design of logic models and data collection instruments, for K–12 and higher education projects.
+She works with Center staff to facilitate the use of evidence in continuous improvement efforts.
+Collaborating with Center staff and external organizations, Carol develops data-sharing agreements, memorandums of understanding, and other contracts to obtain institutional- and state-level data.
+She coordinates multistate data collection efforts, conducts data analyses, and disseminates findings to diverse audiences.

 Before Joining the Dana Center

 As a research analyst at the Austin Independent School District, Carol designed and conducted evaluations of programs, including Career and Technical Education (CTE) and Austin Partners in Education.
 She guided and assisted program staff in the evaluation process, from developing ideas for topics to interpreting results for use in program improvement.
 Carol also conducted research on access to postsecondary education, especially for Hispanic graduates, and strategies for eliminating the enrollment gap.

 Previously, Carol was executive director and vice president of evaluation at True Brilliance, a nonprofit that helped teens experiencing disciplinary issues in high school.
 She designed and implemented rigorous program evaluation that involved random assignment to treatment and control groups.

 M.S., Community and Regional Planning, The University of Texas at Austin